This page contains affiliate links to products. We may receive a commission for purchases made through these links at no extra cost to you.

 Multiple manufacturers make generic versions of Miralax.
 Polyethylene glycol 3350 is the active ingredient in all of the generic versions.
 Most pharmacy chains have their own “store generic” which will be much cheaper than brand name Miralax.
 Therefore, there are numerous generic version for sale.

-The table below depicts the price differences for various Miralax products.
+The table below depicts the price differences for some Miralax products.

 #5 Is Miralax an OTC?